MeganEDuffy/deepnovo/README.md

 The creators of DeepNovo have made it publicly available for non-commerical use.
 Souce code at [github.com/nh2tran/DeepNovo](https://github.com/nh2tran/DeepNovo).

-Training and testing datasets, pretrained models, and source code availble to download from the FTP server of the [MassIVE database](ftp://massive.ucsd.edu/) with the user account Nancyzxll, password DeepNovo2017.
+Training and testing datasets, pretrained models, and source code availble to download from the FTP server of the MassIVE database (via ftp://massive.ucsd.edu/DeepNovo/) with the user account Nancyzxll, password DeepNovo2017.